RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

         you can specify the [user roles]({{< relref "/rs/administering/access-control/user-roles.md" >}}) that have access to the database and the [Redis ACLs]({{< relref "/rs/administering/access-control/user-roles#database-access-control" >}}) that apply to those connections.

-        To define an access control list:
+        To define an access control list (ACL):

         1. In the Access control list section of the database configuration, click ![Add](/images/rs/icon_add.png#no-click "Add").
         1. Select the [role]({{< relref "/rs/administering/access-control/user-roles.md" >}}) that you want to have access to the database.